Armand-98/Armand-98/README.md

 - 💬 Ask me about anything!
 I love to help and if I am not knowledgeable on something, I will research and learn.

+## Navigating My GitHub 📂

+Here's how my repositories are organized:

+- **Professional Projects**: Industry-focused projects solving real-world problems.
+- **Bootcamp Projects**: Assignments and capstone projects from my learning journey.
+- **Open-Source Contributions**: Projects I’ve contributed to in the open-source community.

+**Popular Repositories**:
+- [Repository 1 Name](#): Brief description of the repository.
+- [Repository 2 Name](#): Brief description of the repository.

 - 📫 How to reach me:
 ArmandZavala98@icloud.com |
 [LinkedIn](https://www.linkedin.com/in/armand-zavala-619588159?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_contact_details%3BQQWa3TSISiaTawSlqkhZWA%3D%3D)